irs1318dev/Fauxbot/Robot Programming Guide.md

 2. Configuring things:
    1. Git uses VIM as the default text editor for commit messages.
 Normal people not very familiar with VIM usage, so it is strongly recommended to change to a more normal windowed application as VIM can be very confusing for beginners.
 I would recommend switching to use VS Code as your editor and default diff tool.
       1. Use VS Code as your default text editor by running ```git config --global core.editor "code --wait"``` from a Command Prompt window.
+         1. If you are on a non-Windows system, you may need to make sure that running the command "code" from the command line (Terminal) successfully opens VS Code.
+If it does not, Open VS Code, then open its command window (CTRL+P on Linux, COMMAND+P on Mac??), type "> path" into the window that appears, and select the option that mentions updating "path" or installing the "code" command for opening VS Code.
       2. Modify your Global settings by running ```git config --global -e```, and then adding the following entries to the end of the file:
       ```
       [diff]